 This fear is an automatic response to unfamiliar entities that are perceived as threats.
-This autonomic reaction can only be overcome by cognitive input in the prefrontal cortex (thinking brain).
+This autonomic reaction can only be overcome by cognitive input in the thinking brain (prefrontal cortex.)

-Research shows that we have other reasons for having empathy for those who are different from us.
-Altruistic motivation is one such reason.
-We inherently want to nurture and help others.
+Research shows that we can have empathy for those who are different from us, too.

 When we help children develop empathy regardless of differences and similarities, we are teaching them how to value the welfare of others and become truly altruistic.
-It becomes an integral part of their character education.
+It becomes an integral part of their character.

 - 1.de Waal FBM.
 Putting the Altruism Back into Altruism: The Evolution of Empathy.
 Annu Rev Psychol.
 Published online January 2008:279-300. doi:10.1146/annurev.psych.59.103006.093625

 - 2.Cohen D, Strayer J. Empathy in conduct-disordered and comparison youth.
 Developmental Psychology.
 Published online 1996:988-998. doi:10.1037/0012-1622.214.171.1248